shlomoswidler/tabula_rasa/README.md

 }
 ```

 Each entry in the `[:tabula_rasa][:recipes]` hash corresponds to the run list for that lifecycle action.
-You can omit any lifecycle action that does not need a custom Tabula Rasa run list.
+These recipes will be run as the `tabula_rasa` recipe is executed during the converge stage of the Chef run.
+You can omit from the hash any lifecycle action that does not need a custom Tabula Rasa run list.